 When you want to drive clicks and conversions, you’ll wanna go with pins that really mean business.
 Here’re some design habits of highly successful pins:

 Multiple images.
 Highlighting several different colors, styles, or uses of a product(s) makes your pins extra eye-catching, and increases the odds that someone will be grabbed by what you’re promoting.
 So don’t stop at just one image!
 The trick is to make sure your pins are happenin’, but not overly busy—Pinterest recommends using around four images.
+And of course, those images should be carefully selected and embettered with a few essential edits.

 Text overlays.
-Adding text overlays to promoted pins can provide a quick overview of what you’re offering, but there’s another way to use them: to point out important features of your product that may not be immediately obvious.
+Adding text to promoted pins can provide a quick overview of what you’re offering, but there’s another way to use them: to point out important features of your product that may not be immediately obvious.

 Call to action.
 Learn how to craft arresting CTAs today, and watch your business expand!